Lab Meeting Code Review

 Format

-One presenter per lab meeting will share: - Their scientific work or a helpful topic (15 min) - Relevant code to the above, or other code the presenter has been working on
+Each presenter in lab meeting will share: - Their scientific work or a helpful topic (10-15 min) - Relevant code to the above, or other code the presenter has been working on (10-15 min)

-The presenter leads the session, walking through their topic and their code (includign explaining the code's context).
+The presenter leads the session, walking through their topic and their code (including explaining the code's context).

 Purpose